acidburn0zzz/nolith-release-tools/doc/security.md

 ### After the release

-After the packages are built and announced on our blog, you **should not** merge the `security` branches to their `master` counterparts but only cherry-pick the security merge commits that are already part of a tagged (and announced) release to `master` and sync `master` to all the remotes.
+After the packages are built and announced on our blog, you **should not** merge the `security-X-Y` branches to their `stable` counterparts but only cherry-pick the security merge commits that are already part of a tagged (and announced) release to `X-Y-stable` and sync `X-Y-stable` to all the remotes.

-This is because new security fixes can be merged to `security` between the time you prepare a security release and the time you're done with it.
+This is because new security fixes can be merged to `security-X-Y` between the time you prepare a security release and the time you're done with it.

 ---